forrestbao/MLClass/6_Neural_Networks/hw5_and_6.md

 Help sessions for answering HW-related questions:

 * HW5: Sunday, Nov.
-7, 8-9PM, Wednesday, Nov.
-7, 8-9PM, and office hours
+8, 8-9PM, Wednesday, Nov.
+11, 8-9PM, and office hours
 * HW6: Sunday, Nov.
-14, 8-9PM, Wednesday, Nov.
+15, 8-9PM, Wednesday, Nov.
 18, 8-9PM, and office hours

 Pre-compiled PDF is [here](https://www.dropbox.com/s/ziub9g1d5sjws4l/hw6.pdf).
 Command to compile on your own: `pandoc hw5_and_6.md -o hw5_and_6.pdf`

 Please show intermediate steps for all computational problems below.
 Giving only the final result will result in zero point.

 **For Problems 7 and above**, write steps in matrix form as long as you can to save your time.
 Do NOT detail sub-matrix steps -- that's a waste of time.
 You are encouraged to use computers to evaluate matrix operations rather than punching keys on a calculator.
-You are also encouraged to take advantage of the [MiniNN](../MiniNN.py) library to do the computations for you.
+You are also encouraged to take advantage of the [MiniNN](https://github.com/forrestbao/MLClass/blob/master/6_Neural_Networks/MiniNN.py) library to do the computations for you.

+**How to submit**: Just upload as PDF files to Canvas.

 # HW 5: basic and single-neuron operations [10pts plus 4 bonus pts]